makyo/stuff/README.md

 Digital audio recorder with XLR- and RCA-in for four channels with phantom power.
 Pairs well with camera, and includes male and female tripod mounts.
 Records to SD/SDHC or back up to camera, or pass-through to computer.
 Mixing features abound.

+#### Behringer XENYX X1222USB studio mixer

+12 Channel 16-input studio mixer with pre-amps, compressors, EQ, and FX processor, connects through USB to a computer for in/out.

 #### 2x MXL V67G mics

 Two vocal or room mics.
 Cardioid with low noise floor.
 XLR requiring phantom power.
 Includes shock mounts.

 #### Blue Microphones Yeti mic

-Versatile desktop or stand USB mic supporting directional, stereo, or cardioid patterns.
+Versatile desktop or stand USB mic supporting omni, stereo, or cardioid patterns.
 Good for podcasts.
 Includes shock mount and pop filter

 #### CAD GXL2600usb